 For anyone looking to become financially independent, real estate investing remains one of the most surefire ways to achieve it.
 Whether you’re looking to get into fix n’ flips, rentals, or buy and holds, the options and potential for success are nearly endless.
 But getting started is always the hardest part, and like every beginner, you may be afraid of making a few mistakes.
-How can you tell whether certain property is a good investment?
+For example, how can you tell whether certain property is a good investment?
 How do you compare two or more homes to find the one with the highest returns?

 One of the first things that every successful investor learns is how to analyze a real estate investment.
 This is how you get to the heart of whether an investment is a good one or not.
-It involves a very though process, summarized in five easy steps that we’ve outlined below.
+It involves a very thought process, summarized in five easy steps that we’ve outlined below.

 Analyze the LocationAnalyze the Location

 Location, location, location.
 It’s the old cliché we’ve all heard before and the first thing you should start with when evaluating a property.
 Any home’s location will have a major impact on property prices, appreciation rates, how much you can charge in rent, and the type of tenants you’ll attract.
 Failure to consider location is one of the prime reasons why many new investors run into trouble.
 A home could have nearly everything else going for it, but almost nothing will rectify that if it’s in a bad location.